jihadsoyon/React-Learn-Practice/book-vibe/README.md

 🔗 Live Site: https://boook-vibes.netlify.app/

-Book Vibes is a modern React-based web application that helps users discover books, manage their reading list, and organize books based on preferences like rating and total pages.
+Book Vibes is a modern React-based web application that helps users discover books, manage their reading list, & organize books based on preferences like rating and total pages.

 ---